Ad450/biite/README.md

 Users are able to communicate through an inbuilt chat system .

 Biite is a free software, feel free to use it.
+To use this source code, create a new firebase project and configure this to use your firebase project.

 **Happy coding!**